 A prophylactic anti-seborrheic skin care is recommended.
 For cleaning and care, disinfectants (e.g. benzoyl peroxide) and soap-free synthetic detergents, as well as low-fat externa (lotions and gels) can be used.

-Topical and systemic retinoids work anti-inflammatory and against the abnormal keratinization.
-In severe cases of acne the use of oral retinoids, like Isoretinoid, are proven to be highly effective.
+Topical and systemic retinoids work anti-inflammatory and against abnormal keratinization.
+In severe cases of acne the use of oral retinoids, such as Isoretinoid, are proven to be highly effective.

-Note: Retinoids are teratogenic and contraindicated in pregnancy!
+Note: Retinoids are teratogenic and contraindicated in pregnancy.
 Women can use a systemic anti-androgens against Seborrhea.
-A topical application of estradiol for men can lead to systemic side effects.
+Topical application of estradiol for men can lead to systemic side effects.